andreas-schwenk/pysell/README.md

 - `TITLE` defines the pages title.
 - `AUTHOR` defines the author/institution of the quizzes.
 - `QUESTION` marks the beginning of a new question.
 The title of the question is written into the same line.
+- `#` introduces a comment, i.e. text that is not considered.

 ### Question